 Lotus roots chips

-Rong Bien has been a refreshing and tasty ingredient of the Sam Bo Luong sweet soup.
-And in recent years, because of the nutritious benefits, Rong Bien has become more popular in Vietnamese cuisine, especially in functional foods that are good for health.
+Rong Bien has been a refreshing and tasty Sam Bo Luong sweet soup ingredient.
+And in recent years, because of its nutritious benefits, Rong Bien has become more prevalent in Vietnamese cuisine, especially in functional foods that are good for health.
 It is the main ingredient in some popular dishes like tofu soup, salad, and rice rolls.

 Can Tay is an aromatic vegetable that goes really well with beef.
-It is often used to enhance the fragrance and color of dishes.
-Moreover, most foods cooked with Can Tay are not just nutritious but also a remedy for common diseases like flu, insomnia, and high blood pressure.
-It is said to be more nutritious when consumed raw like in smoothies or salads.
+Moreover, most foods with Can Tay are nutritious and a remedy for common diseases like flu, insomnia, and high blood pressure.

-Kho Qua is a common Vietnamese vegetable and is often used in daily family meals.
-Although its taste is very bitter, it has a lot of health benefits good for people with a high level of cholesterol or skin irritation.
-In cooking, people can use Kho Qua to make different foods such as stir-fried pork or egg with Kho Qua, Kho Qua salad with pork/chicken floss, and minced pork stuffed in Kho Qua stew - a popular soup during Vietnamese Tet Holiday.
+Kho Qua is a common Vietnamese vegetable in daily family meals.
+Despite the bitterness, it has a lot of health benefits good for people with a high level of cholesterol or skin irritation.
+In cooking, people can use Kho Qua to make different foods such as stir-fried pork or egg with Kho Qua, Kho Qua salad with pork/chicken floss, and minced pork stuffed in Kho Qua stew – a famous soup during the Vietnamese Tet Holiday.

-Su Hao is a kind of vegetable that is suitable to be planted in cold weather.
-It is not too hard to find and buy Su Hao in local markets and food stores in Vietnam.
-The easiest recipe is stir-fried with carrots and pork.
+Su Hao is a kind of root vegetable usually seen in soup or stir-fried dishes.
 It has a low amount of fats and cholesterol.
 Therefore, its health benefits are necessary for people having problems with their heart and circulatory system.

 Cucumber as a side dish in Bun Dau Mam Tom (vermicelli with deep-fried tofu and fermented shrimp paste)

-In cooking, chefs often cut this vegetable into many slices to decorate dishes like the Broken rice and Bun Dau Mam Tom.
-It can also be used in salad, especially the dried fish (Kho ca man) salad.
-Not only this kind of vegetable is regularly used in cooking, but Dua Leo is also great for facial skin care because it contains a lot of vitamin C, improving the function of the immune system, eyes, and reducing the body's internal heat.
+Cooks often cut cucumbers into many slices to decorate dishes like Broken rice and Bun Dau Mam Tom.
+Dua Leo is also great for facial skin care because it contains a lot of vitamin C, improving the function of the immune system, and eyes and reducing the body’s internal heat.

-Su Su is regularly cooked with other foods like pork, fish, mushroom to make some common dishes in daily family meals.
+Su Su is regularly cooked with other foods like pork, fish, and mushrooms to make family meals in Vietnam.
 The stewed Su Su with pork and other vegetables like carrots, potatoes, radishes, and beetroot is a delicious and nutritious soup for kids.